Professor & Director, Business and Leadership - vita

 MS, PhD, University of Oregon

-Prof. Claire teaches a senior research seminar in strategic consulting (BUS 482) that works with small businesses, non-profits and government in the Tacoma area.
+Professor Claire's Strategic Management and Consulting senior research seminar returns in fall 2019 (BUS482).
+This strategic consulting class works with small businesses, non-profits and government in the Tacoma area.
 Teams of three students work for three full months to develop a professional strategic plan.
-After reading the attached guidelines potential client organizations should contact Prof. Claire to discuss the potential for a collaboration.
-For students, the experience builds their self-efficacy and prepares them for the working world, while teaching strategic thinking.
+Potential client organizations may learn more and indicate interest at this link.

-Other courses: Prof. Claire occasionally teaches Principles of Management (BUS305) which teaches students with the foundational concepts of management, both strategy and organizational behavior.
-She is also developing an entrepreneurship in the arts course.
+In spring 2020, Professor Claire will teach Principles of Management (BUS305), which teaches students the foundational concepts of management, both strategy and organizational behavior.

 One day, the baby tiger went out exploring and saw hunters.
 The baby tiger ran in fear, “Mama, Mama,” cried the baby tiger, “There are hunters out there with big guns and they are building traps.
 What will we do?!
 We’re doomed!”